benfrankel/pyri_state/README.md

 Options 2 and 3 add a confusing layer of indirection and boilerplate, hiding the actual pattern-matching in the `SubStates` implementation or the `run_my_schedule` exclusive system.

+Even worse, option 2 is subtly broken: if you transition from state A to B where both states match the pattern, `bevy_state` will silently discard the substate's transition because it's a same-state transition.

 ## State refreshing

 In `pyri_state`, state refreshing is supported out-of-the-box: